futel/twilio-sip-server/README-deploy.md

 # Add configuration for a new SIP client

 We need at least one SIP client, of course.
-When we add a new one, the only existing component which we change is the credential list.
-We add a phone number and credential.
+When we add a new one, we create a phone number and a credential in the credential list in Twilio, and we update the extensions asset in the Twilio Service.
+If there is an unused phone number, credential, and asset item, they can be re-used instead of creating a new one.

 ## Create a phone number